allebone/help.omni.af.mil/docs/PEX/Training.md

 5. Decide whether your MAJCOM/Unit utilizes: 1\) Task Grades and BOI Grades or 2\) Task Proficiency Levels, Task Knowledge Levels, and BOI Grades.

+    !!!
+NOTE
-NOTE: All Grade Sets require BOI grades.
+        All Grade Sets require BOI grades.
 You wil need to know this information in order to decide which Gradesheet form you should select when you are ready to create your course.
 Selecting the correct Gradesheet form that corresponds to your Grade Set will allow your grades to automatically populate to your chosen form once grading is complete.
 See Help Topic,  QT - Create Courses for selecting the appropriate Gradesheet forms.

 6. Add grades to the appropriate panel by right-clicking in the specific grid you would like to use.
 Assign grades/levels with the appropriate ranking \(1 is the highest\).
 It is imperative you assign the appropriate ranking to all grades/levels in order for the grading feature to work properly in PEX.

-Task Grade.
+    * Task Grade.
 These are the grades students can achieve on a specific task.
 This field is not required for all courses.

-Task Proficiency Level.
+    * Task Proficiency Level.
 Displays the grades student can achieve when they demonstrate/perform a specific task.
 This field is not required for all courses.

-242

-Task Knowledge Level.
+    * Task Knowledge Level.
 Displays the grades student can achieve when they describe/explain a specific task.
 This field is not required for all courses.

-BOI Grade.
+    * BOI Grade.
 The grades students can achieve after completing a Block of Instruction.
 This field is required for all courses.

 7. Select the checkbox for the default grade/level for each panel, if desired.
 The default grade/level will automatically populate minimum grades for all BOIs and tasks built in the course.
 PEX will classify any grades above the minimum as satisfying requirements and any grade below the minimum as failing.
 If you would like to change the default minimum grade for specific BOIs or tasks, you can make this adjustment in the Course Build on the desired BOI\(s\) and task\(s\).
 See Help Topic, QT - Building Courses.

 8. Other options from this screen include the ability to send a Grade Set to another squadron \(Send To\), delete, print, and export Grades, Proficiency Levels, Knowledge Levels and/or BOI Grades to Excel by right-clicking a specific Grade Set.

+!!!
+NOTE
-NOTE: Once a Grade Set is assigned to a course, you cannot make any revisions to that specific Grade Set.
+    Once a Grade Set is assigned to a course, you cannot make any revisions to that specific Grade Set.
 If you need to make revisions to a Grade Set that is being used, create a new Grade Set with a different name.
 Apply the new Grade Set to your desired course while you are on the Courses page.
 Delete the older/inaccurate Grade Set.
 Applying a new Grade Set for a course that has already been built will delete all minimum required Task Grades, Proficiency Levels, Knowledge Levels, and BOI Grades.
 You will need to input this information manually into the course BOIs.
-See Help Topics, QT

-- Create Courses.
+See Help Topics, QT - Create Courses.

-Add a Task List
+### Add a Task List

 Tasks are the graded items in a BOI.
 For example, a simulator training event would have numerous tasks, such as “Pre-mission Briefing.”
 This is where you enter all your tasks for all your courses.